How to Embed a Video or 3rd Party Widget/Embed Code on Your Website

 If you haven't already, you'll need to create a YouTube channel for your business and upload your video to the channel.

-Visit the video you want to embed and get the YouTube URL link.
+1. Visit the video you want to embed and copy the YouTube URL link.

-Now you can place the responsive video wherever you'd like it.
+Now you can place the responsive video wherever you'd like using this Embed Code.

-How to add the video to a post:
+How to Add a Video to a Webpage:

 Once you save, your video (or any other widget) is available on the front end of the site.